level 2 CERTIFICATION IN

 • The overall cost of certification may range between USD $2,600 – $3,500 (excluding the cost of travel and accommodation in the case of onsite training).

-Note: Completion of all the required components leads to Level 2 Certification in Family-Focused Grief Therapy (FFGT).
-Licensed or registered counselors or therapists completing FFGT Certification may be listed on the Portland Institute website as part of our Global Provider Network.
+NoteAll licensed or registered mental health professionals completing the above required components will receive Level 2 Certification in Family-Focused Grief Therapy (FFGT) and, at their discretion, may be listed on the Portland Institute website as part of our Global Provider Network.

 FFGT DETAILS